lsst/dp0-2_lsst_io/tutorials-examples/Portal-5.rst

     :alt: A screenshot of the results table and the multi-band lightcurve with points colored by band.

 2.8.
 Restrict the multi-band lightcurve back down to a single filter without redoing the ADQL query.
-Apply a filter to the ``band`` column of the table by entering ``= 'r'`` into the box below the header row (top of the column), and press enter (or return) on the keyboard (see the table view figure below).
+Apply a single ``r`` filter by clicking on the drop-down arrow in the ``band`` column header, adding a check-mark by the ``r`` entry, and clicking on "Apply."
-Do it again for ``= 'g'``, and notice that the points are different, but are green both times.
+Do it again for ``g``, and notice that additional points appear, in different colors.
-The point colors are not assigned in an absolute sense, but rather the color scaling is reapplied every time the plot changes.
+You can check or uncheck as many filters as you wish.

 2.9.
 Restrict the multi-band lightcurve to two filters by entering ``= 'r' or 'i'``.
 See how the point colors are orange and mauve (as in the figure below).